top of page

 The Build-Up

 Khabib’s suspension after UFC 229 left the LW title vacant for competitive purposes.
-Holloway and Poirier had fought once before at UFC on Fox 13 in 2014, when Holloway won by TKO in round three.
-In the five years since, both had ascended enormously: Holloway became FW champion at UFC 231 and defended three times; Poirier had built a 7-1 UFC record at LW, with his only loss a TKO to Khabib.
+Holloway and Poirier had fought once before at UFC 143 in February 2012, when Poirier submitted Holloway via mounted triangle armbar at 3:23 of round one.
+In the seven years since, both had ascended enormously: Holloway won the FW title at UFC 212 in 2017 and defended it twice, most recently at UFC 231 vs. Ortega; Poirier, meanwhile, had gone on a tear at lightweight — beating Anthony Pettis, Justin Gaethje and Eddie Alvarez — with his lone divisional loss a 2016 knockout to Michael Johnson.
 Both were genuine top-five fighters in the world.
 The MW situation was equally intriguing: Whittaker’s surgical recovery had stalled his title activity, and Adesanya’s win over Anderson Silva at UFC 234 had made him the inevitable interim title contender.
 Gastelum had beaten a series of top middleweights to earn his shot.

 Main Event — Holloway vs. Poirier 2